Tetsuya Yamagami: Criminal proceedings

 Yamagami was arrested at the scene of the assassination on suspicion of attempted murder by the Nara Prefectural Police; the charge was upgraded to murder after Abe was pronounced dead.
 Yamagami was transferred to the Nara Nishi Police Station upon his arrest.
 He was described as being calm and having made no attempts to flee.
 Before any formal charges were brought against Yamagami, he was held at the Osaka Detention House and had been psychiatrically evaluated to determine if he was mentally competent to be indicted.
 The evaluation was initially set to end on 29 November, but was extended by a request from prosecutors to 6 February 2023.
 After an appeal by lawyers for Yamagami, the extension was reduced and set to end on 10 January.

 On 24 December 2022, the Nara District Prosecutor's Office determined that Yamagami was competent enough to stand trial on the murder charge, based on factors including the capability of making the firearm allegedly used in the assassination.
 On 10 January 2023, Yamagami was transferred back to Nara Nishi Police Station to continue his detainment.
 An additional charge against Yamagami of violating the Firearm and Sword Possession Control Law was added by the Prosecutor's Office.
 Three days later, Yamagami was formally charged with Abe's murder.

 On 30 March 2023, the prosecutor's office added two more criminal charges, namely violations of Weapon Manufacturing Law and property damage, bringing the total charges against Yamagami to four.
 The charge related to the Public Election Law was dismissed because the prosecutors determined that there was insufficient evidence to support the allegation.
 On 28 October 2025, the trial against Yamagami began in Nara.
 Yamagami admitted to killing Abe during the first hearing, and his lawyer asked for any punishment to be automatically reduced because Yamagami's handmade gun did not fall under the criteria of the Firearms and Swords Control Act.
+On 21 January 2026, Yamagami was sentenced to life imprisonment.